UVIT/AstroSat observation of TW Hya: Summary

 \section{Summary}

-We present the first UVIT/FUV spectrum of a T~Tauri star, TW Hya.
-TW Hya is observed in NUV with UVIT but in the photometric mode.
+We present the first UVIT/FUV spectrum of a TTS, TW Hya.
+TW Hya is also observed in NUV bands with UVIT, but in the photometric mode.
 The UVIT/FUV spectrum matches well with the low-resolution IUE spectrum.
-Combining the IUE observations with the UVIT, we found that the line flux, as well as the continuum, is variable in FUV.
-This indicates the variable nature of the mass accretion rate in TW Hya.
-Using the C~{\sc iv} line luminosities from IUE and UVIT spectroscopic observations, we measured the range in accretion luminosity (0.04 -- 0.1 L$_\odot$) and mass accretion rates (8.6 -- 21.7 $\times$ 10$^{-9}$ $M_\odot/yr$) onto TW Hya.
+Combining the IUE observations with the UVIT, we found that the line flux, as well as the continuum, are variable in FUV and can be detected with low spectral resolutions.
+This indicates that the variable nature of the mass accretion rate in TW Hya can be studied with UVIT's low resolution FUV Grating.
+Using the C~{\sc iv} line luminosities from IUE, HST and UVIT spectroscopic observations, we measured the range in accretion luminosity (0.04--0.24 L$_\odot$) and mass accretion rates (0.8--4.8 $\times$ 10$^{-8}$ $M_\odot/yr$) onto TW Hya.

-We performed SED analysis of TW Hya using photometric observations to estimate stellar parameters (luminosity, temperature, radius, logg), UV/accretion luminosity and its corresponding temperature.
+We performed SED analysis of TW Hya using photometric observations to estimate stellar parameters (luminosity, temperature, radius, $\log\ g$), UV/accretion luminosity and its corresponding temperature.
 We also performed another SED analysis using GALEX observation, not including UVIT.
 We found that the accretion luminosity value using UVIT observation (0.031 $L_\odot$) is more than two times compared to that found using GALEX observation (0.014 $L_\odot$).
 This also supports the variable accretion nature of TW Hya.
-However, other parameters found to be similar using both the observations: $T_{eff}$ = 3900 K; $\mathrm{log}\, g = 4.0$, radius = 1.2 $R_\odot$, black-body temperature corresponding to accretion luminosity = 14100 K. From SED analysis using photometric observations, we found the mass accretion rate ranges between 2.8 - 6.2 $\times 10^{-9}$~$M_\odot/yr$.
+However, other parameters found to be similar using both the observations: $T_{eff}$ = 3900$\pm$50 K; $\log\, g = 4.0$, radius = 1.2$\pm$0.03 $R_\odot$, black-body temperature corresponding to accretion luminosity = 14100$\pm$25 K. From the SED analysis using photometric observations, we found the mass accretion rate ranges between 0.28--0.62 $\times 10^{-8}$~$M_\odot/yr$.